-Green sea turtles aren’t shy.
+Green sea turtles, called honu in Hawaiian, aren’t shy.
 Expect to see them on ocean excursions, or watch for them feeding on seaweed that grows on rocks in shallow areas.
-Called honu in Hawaiian, the turtles are referred to as green not for the color of the algae growing on their backs, but for the color of their meat.

 While the green sea turtle population has made a steady comeback in recent years, taking it off the endangered species list (they are still considered threatened, however), the Hawaiian hawksbill population is estimated at fewer than 30 nesting turtles.